yalaudah/yalaudah.github.io/publications.md

 {:reversed="reversed"}

-0. M. Alfarraj, **Y. Alaudah**, Z. Long, and G. AlRegib, “Multiresolution Analysis and Learning for Computational Seismic Interpretation,” submitted to The Leading Edge, February 2018.
+0. M. Alfarraj, **Y. Alaudah**, Z. Long, and G. AlRegib, “Multiresolution Analysis and Learning for Computational Seismic Interpretation,” submitted to *The Leading Edge*, February 2018.

-0. Z. Wang, H. Di, M. A. Shafiq, **Y. Alaudah**, and G. AlRegib, “Successful Leveraging of Image Processing and Machine Learning in Seismic Structural Interpretation: A Review”, submitted to The Leading Edge (TLE), March 2018.
+0. Z. Wang, H. Di, M. A. Shafiq, **Y. Alaudah**, and G. AlRegib, “Successful Leveraging of Image Processing and Machine Learning in Seismic Structural Interpretation: A Review”, submitted to *The Leading Edge*, March 2018.

 0. **Y. Alaudah**, M. Alfarraj, and G. AlRegib, "Structure Label Prediction Using Similarity-Based Retrieval and Weakly-Supervised Label Mapping", submitted to *Geophysics*, January 2018.